BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/new and planned/_index.md

 ### New and planned

+### Version 2.1.0.2 from 17.11.2022
+- Error Correction: Using the app together with other COnnector 365 Apps Easy Batch and Addressee Control no longer results in an error.

 ### Version 2.1.0.0 from 04.11.2022
 - Compatibility with **Connector 365 Addressee Control** App
 - Improved form for license orders

 ### Version 2.0.0.0 from 21.10.2022
 #### Correction